Commissioners dedicate June 15th as Elder Abuse Awareness Day in Allen County

 "We serve as sort of a hub and spoke model here at adult protective services.
 Basically, we don't want to recreate the wheel, we're not going to duplicate services so whether it's Area Agency on Aging, Council on Aging, or any of our assisted living facilities you're going to make sure if that service exists we're plugging them into there.
 We definitely will step up and provide services as they do come up," explained Jacob Larger, director of Adult Protective Services.

-If you suspect elder abuse, contact Adult Protective Services.
+If you suspect elder abuse, contact Adult Protective Services at 419-999-0251.
 The agency will also be having a senior resource fair on June 28th from 10 a.m. to noon at Allen County Job and Family Services located at 951 Commerce Pkwy, Lima, OH 45804.